 Answer any questions you may have!

 Bake Sales are a frequent and popular fundraising activity.
-Before hosting a bake sale on campus however you will need submit a bake sale form to Student Activities, reserve a table in the student center (see reserving space/placing events on the calendar below), request a cash box (see requesting a cash box below) and follow all university policy on back sales.
+Before hosting a bake sale on campus however you will need submit a bake sale form to Student Activities, reserve a table in the student center (see reserving space/placing events on the calendar below), request a cash box (see requesting a cash box below) and follow all university policy on bake sales.

 Raffles and other forms of gambling are not allowed.

 Planning and hosting events for your organization or the entire campus is often a primary purpose for many student organizations.
 This process may seem daunting but can be easily achieved with a little help and some basic planning.
 The staff in Student Activities is always willing to sit down and help you as you are planning an event, just stop in and make an appointment with someone.
 We also strongly encourage you to use our event planning worksheet.
 This planning guide will walk you through all of the planning steps and gives you some idea planning timelines to follow.

 Reserving Space/Placing Events on Calendar